-Г A 0 Р Q R 1 Community What do the provisions say about drainage and soils types?
+А 0 Р Q 1 Community What do the provisions say about drainage and soils types?
 What do the provisions say about grading and erosion control?
-What do the provisions say about land division requirements?
-Are there any building code related provisions referenced in the land use code?
-4 Curry County 3.252.4.a.il.2.a - Geologic study technical analysis narrative section must include the results of all geologic and/or engineering tests performed on soils, material, and rock type subsurface data from drill holes.
-3.300 - Curry county has a section dedicated to erosion prevention and control separate from IS hazard code.
-Applications for development must be accompanied by an erosion control plan.
-Curry county does a great job of detailing the requirements for this plan.
-3.252.7.b - In the event that the development activity is a division of land, the mitigation plan shall specify mitigation Not referenced 4 Lane County 10.33-20.4 - Site review criteria requires that suitable planting of ground cover or other surfacing is provided to prevent erosion and reduce dust.
+What do the provisions say about land division requireme Curry County 3.252.4.a.ii.2.a - Geologic study technical analysis narrative section must include the results of all geologic and/or 3.300 - Curry county has a section dedicated to erosion prevention and control separate from LS hazard code.
+3.252.7.b - In the event that the development activity is a division of land, the mitigation plan shall specify mitigation 44 Lane County 10.335-20.4 - Site review criteria requires that suitable planting of 45 ground cover or other surfacing is provided to prevent erosion and reduce dust.
 9.945 Applicable Erosion Control Prevention Regulations.
-Lame County has adopted the following erosion control regulations to be applied by Eugene on urbanizable land within the Eugene Urban Growth Boundary, as set forth in LC 10.600-20.
-(1) The Eugene Erosion Prevention regulations as adopted by the Lane County Board of Commissioners as part of Ordinance No. 204.
+Lane County has adopted the following erosion control regulations to be applied by Eugene on urbanizable land within the Eugene Urban Growth Boundary, as set forth in LC 10.600-20.
+(1) The Eugene Erosion Prevention regulations as adopted by the Lane County Board of Commissioners as part of Ordinance No. 2-04.
 (2) Copies of the applicable erosion prevention regulations shall be on file at the Lane County Land Management Division.
 (Revised by Ordinance 2-04, Effective 4.9.04)